muhesh-kumar/leetcode-ac-count/README.md

   <img src="./icons/icon128.png" width="45px" height="40px"
 </p>

-A web extension which displays *solved count for each difficutly of any tag in leetcode.com*
+A web extension that displays *solved count for each difficulty of any tag in leetcode.com*

 ![preview image](./images/preview.jpg)